WafaaMohsen/Landing-Page/README.md

 # Landing-Page

 **Installation**
-By uncompressing the zip file and open it in VS code or Sublime
+<sup>By uncompressing the zip file and open it in VS code or Sublime</sup>

 **Usage**
 It is one landing page based on smooth scrolling with 4 sections